01miru/nexus/README.md

 - [ ] Change tailwind from CDN to local
 - [ ] Add more tests
 - [ ] Consider using "real" database instead of SQLite
+- [ ] Exclude PID's from the process list via method instead of hardcoded list (see 'EXCLUDE_PIDS' in base.py)

 ## Configuration